camenduru/ai-creator-archive/README.md

 ## Archive Embed Backup
 Textual Inversion, LoRA models will be stored at this link: https://huggingface.co/embed (Another archival project will be announced soon)

+## Archive TensorRT Backup
+TensorRT models will be stored at this link: https://huggingface.co/trrt (Another archival project will be announced soon)